 And remember, we’re here to help.
-Get in touch and we’ll discuss your proposal and the resource consent requirements, check whether you need building consent, and guide you through the application process.
+Email firstname.lastname@example.org to discuss your proposal and the resource consent requirements, check whether you need building consent, and help with the application process.

 You can pay your Resource Consent application fees in the following ways: